nayafia/lemonade-stand/README.md

 ####Pros
 * Outcome not tied to project work itself, so you retain creative freedom
 * Can serve as marketing for the project itself
+* Can be recurring source of revenue after initial development

 ####Cons
 * Often not a significant source of revenue
+* Can distract from core development of project
 * Merchandise can have upfront costs

 ####Case Studies